 Looking for Something

-This is the original paradigm of anti-viruses that searches for known digital signatures of malicious code in data.
+This is the original paradigm of anti-viruses that search for known digital signatures of malicious code in data.
 This inspection takes place both when data is flowing in the network, moved around in memory in the computing device as well as at rest when it is persisted as a file (in case it is not a full in-memory attack).
 Due to attackers’ sophistication with malicious code obfuscation and polymorphism, were infinite variations of digital signatures of the same malicious code can be created, this approach has become less effective.
 The signatures approach is highly effective on old threats spreading across the Internet or viruses written by novice attackers.
 In the layered defense thesis, the signatures are the lower defense line and serve as an initial filter for the noise.

 Looking at Something